-Welcome to the fourth installment in CLS Consulting, LLC’s email series regarding the Ohio Family Trust Company Act.
-We hope that you are both enjoying and learning valuable information regarding the use of Family Trust Companies (“FTCs”) as a shareholder transition strategy – particularly under Ohio law.
-This installment will address one of the solutions a FTC can provide, serving as Trustee for a Dynasty Trust, including an example of how a family utilized a FTC specifically around the concern of different trustees for Family Dynasty Trusts.
-Our next installment will focus on how a FTC can allow a family to maintain oversight of the assets transferred into trusts.
+A Family Trust Company (“FTC”) is an ideal vehicle for implementing a shareholder transition strategy – particularly under Ohio law.
+This article addresses one of the solutions an FTC can provide – to serve as Trustee for a Dynasty Trust.
+We also include an example of how a family utilized an FTC specifically around the concern of different trustees for Family Dynasty Trusts.

 As a starting point, what is a Dynasty Trust?
 It is an irrevocable trust designed to pass wealth through succeeding generations without incurring transfer taxes such as estate and gift taxes.
 A Grantor can currently pass $11.4M into the Dynasty Trust without paying gift taxes.
 Once the asset has been transferred to the Dynasty Trust, it is no longer subject to estate or gift taxes regardless of how much the assets appreciate.
 A Dynasty Trust is typically set up to have no termination date, but to have the assets continue to be held for the benefit of the grantor’s lineal descendants “forever.”